 I've heard from many a frustrated family member something like the following: "The therapist just comes in and sets up her bag of items.
 Every single time.
 She puts out a plate, a fork, and a cup and just says 'show me the cup'.
 He can't ever get it.
 This is all she does.
 How is this helping"?

-- Comprehension is a continuum.
+- Use more than one way to communicate.
+Comprehension is a continuum.
 This means that you have different levels of support to reach more independent skills.
-For example, to help someone’s comprehension, you would point to items as you discussed them.
+For example, point to items as you discussed them.
 "Can you hand me the scissors?" while pointing to the scissors.
 You may write the word "scissors" or you may use your fingers in a cutting gesture.
-Using only one way to communicate may not produce good results and it creates the idea that this person cannot understand anything.
-You are setting this person up for failure.
-Over time, using gesture, writing key words, or pointing while you speak will increase that person’s auditory comprehension.
-The idea of these levels of support is that you fade them, so that eventually you don’t need to use them anymore.